Kelly Wiltsey, Ed.S., LPC

-Kari Mika-Lude, PhD, LPC, AADC-S, ALPS, NCC, MAC, ICAADC, ICCS, CCTP, ACS, NREMT
+Kari Mika-Lude, PhD, LPC, AADC-S, ALPS, NCC, MAC, ICAADC, ICCS, CCTP, ACS, NREMT (she/her)

 Marshall University Center of Excellence for Recovery, MURC